 Lieberman was a standout at Beverly Hills High School from 1991-95, earning multiple MVP, all-league and All-CIF honors.
 She was named one of Soccer America's Elite 11 Recruits as a senior in 1995.
 She also led her club team, the Fountain Valley Spirit, to a national championship in 1994.

 Lieberman graduated from UCLA in 2000 with a degree in Sociology.

 Assistant Coach Leigh Ann Brown

-Leigh Ann Brown is entering her second year as an assistant coach and first under head coach Louise Lieberman, and will assist the Torero soccer program with all aspects of the game.View Leigh Ann's Bio ⟩
+Leigh Ann Brown is entering her fifth year as an assistant coach and fourth under head coach Louise Lieberman, and will assist the Torero soccer program with all aspects of the game.View Leigh Ann's Bio ⟩

 Brown, formerly Leigh Ann Robinson and a four-year starter for the Toreros from 2004-07, played a key role in leading the Toreros to two NCAA Tournament appearances (2004, 2007) and to a total of 45 victories.
 The 2007 squad, her senior year, finished 15-3-3 overall and reached a program-best ranking of No. 9 in the country.
 Postseason honors included fourth-team All-America (Soccerbuzz), second-team All-West (Soccerbuzz), second-team All-Far West Region (NSCAA) and first-team All-West Coast Conference.